VargaJoe/timeline-theories/docs/implementation-tasks.md

 - [ ] Indicate if the media is already in any timeline or synced list.
 - [ ] Provide option to add missing media to a timeline or list.

-### Story 20 - Suggest Timelines by Trending/Popular Media
-- [ ] Fetch trending/popular movies and shows from Trakt API.
-- [ ] Match these with existing timelines in the app.
-- [ ] Display suggested timelines on the main page, highlighting those related to trending media.

 ### Story 21 - Manually Enrich Media Details from Trakt
 - [ ] Add "Update from Trakt" button to media item detail page.
 - [ ] Fetch latest details for the media item from Trakt using its ID.
 - [ ] Show a diff/preview of changes before applying.
 - [ ] Update media item with selected new data.

+### Story 20 - Suggest Timelines by Trending/Popular Media
+- [ ] Fetch trending/popular movies and shows from Trakt API.
+- [ ] Match these with existing timelines in the app.
+- [ ] Display suggested timelines on the main page, highlighting those related to trending media.

+### Story 14 - UI/Design improvements inspired by Trakt
+- [ ] Design and implement a top navigation bar with menu and user login/profile
+- [ ] Add a banner/header row with site name and optional banner image
+- [ ] Redesign timelines page:
+    - [ ] Add controls row (Add Timeline/List, Reorder, etc.)
+    - [ ] Display timelines as cards with cover images, title, short description, and action buttons
+- [ ] Redesign timeline entries page:
+    - [ ] Add timeline-specific banner (title, description, cover image)
+    - [ ] Add controls row (Edit, Reorder, Share, etc.)
+    - [ ] Display entries as cards with cover image, title, year/type, truncated description, and action buttons
+- [ ] Apply consistent styling to match Trakt’s clean, modern look (spacing, card layout, icons, etc.)

 ### Story 07 - View and Share Timeline
 - [ ] Create timeline display component